reverentOne/SwitchHack/README.md

 <h2 id="what-you-will-need"> :hammer_and_wrench: What You Will Need</h2>

 * Unpatched Switch
- 	- You can check your switch serial number <a href="https://ismyswitchpatched.com/">here</a>
+ 	- You can find out if your Switch is patched or not by checking the serial number <a href="https://ismyswitchpatched.com/">here</a>
 	- <details><summary>Alternatively, for compatable devices see this chart ➤</summary>
 		<table>
 		<thead>